univstats

 Academic Overview

 Carson-Newman University is a private (not-for-profit), four-years institute located in Jefferson City, Tennessee.
-It is a Master's College and University (medium programs) by Carnegie Classification and its highest degree is Doctor's degree - research/scholarship.
+It is a Doctoral/Research University by Carnegie Classification and its highest degree is Doctor's degree - research/scholarship and professional practice.

 Carson-Newman University is affiliated with Baptist.